siraat-ai-academy/feelings-unwritten/🌠 eks2-creative-glimpses/01-eks2-vision-as-content-writer.md

 > “Spain gave me the silence…
 > Denmark will give me the stage.”

-Jamalu isn’t just moving countries.
+Eks2 isn’t just moving countries.
 He’s shifting dimensions — from learning for jobs to writing for humans.

 He’ll enter the freelance markets not as a generalist, but as a **precision narrator**.